Fordson High School

-Fordson High School is a secondary school located in Dearborn, Michigan, United States in Greater Detroit.
+Fordson High School is a secondary school located in Dearborn, Michigan, United States, in Metro Detroit.
 It was completed in 1928 on a 15 acre parcel of land which was then the village of Fordson, named for Henry Ford and his son Edsel Ford.
 It is a part of Dearborn Public Schools.

 History

 Prior to the opening of the school, students attended the nearby Miller School.
 Henry Ford contributed most of the money that was used to build the school.
 Fordson was named as such since the community of Fordson was originally separate from Dearborn, prior to the year the school opened.
 The cost to construct the campus was $2,500,000.

-Ground was broken for the original school building in 1926 with representatives from each of the four entering grades participating.
-The senior class president was George E. Sarkozy, one of those that participated in the ceremony.
+Ground was broken for the original school building in 1926, with representatives from each of the four entering grades participating.
+The senior class president was George E. Sarkozy, who participated in the ceremony.
 The school was designed by architect Everett Lane Williams of the Detroit architectural firm Van Leyen, Schilling & Keough.
 The school building, designed in the Collegiate Gothic style, was inspired in part by the buildings of the University of Michigan Law School in Ann Arbor, Michigan as well as the Rushton and Apethore halls in Northamptonshire, England.

 Henry Ford Community College began operations at Fordson High.
 The college initially held classes in the Fordson basement.

 Fordson Tower

-The Tower was constructed in 1926 and has been used for innumerable things.
-During World War II, the Tower was used to spot enemy aircraft that could have been headed for the River Rouge Plant, where tanks were in production.
+The Tower was constructed in 1926 and has been used for various things.
+During World War II, it was used to spot enemy aircraft that could have been headed for the River Rouge Plant, where tanks were in production.
 The media center used the Tower for archival storage, classes, and media center office space.
-Students of Fordson hung signs over the Tower including a "for sale" sign in the 1950s and the most recent in 1993 exclaiming Fordson's State Championship in football.
+Students of Fordson hung signs over the Tower, including a "for sale" sign in the 1950s, and the most recent, in 1993, exclaiming Fordson's state championship in football.